IDCI-Consulting/ExtraFormBundle/README.md

 * An api that exposes all symfony form types as 'extra form types'
 * An api that exposes all symfony validation constraints as 'extra form constraints'

-For a quick overview on what this bundle offer, you can [test the form editor](http://extra-form.labs.idci.fr/extra-form/editor).

 [![SensioLabsInsight][insight-image]][insight-url]
 [![Build][build-image]][build-url]